-The proposed 2019 land use and housing element of the continuing regional land use transportation study of the regional land use planning program includes a variety of tasks funded primarily by the Commission, the local communities concerned through planning agreements, and by FHWA, and WisDOT.
+The proposed 2020 land use and housing element of the continuing regional land use transportation study of the regional land use planning program includes a variety of tasks funded primarily by the Commission, the local communities concerned through planning agreements, and by FHWA, and WisDOT.
 These tasks include preparation of the regional land use plan.
-Other land use tasks, including park and open space planning, which are part of the 2019 regional land use planning program, would be funded by SEWRPC and local governments.
+Other land use tasks, including park and open space planning, which are part of the 2020 regional land use planning program, would be funded by SEWRPC and local governments.

-With respect to the proposed 2019 regional transportation planning program, the projects are proposed to be funded by FHWA, WisDOT, and SEWRPC on a shared basis, reflecting that these highway and public transit planning efforts should be shared in accordance with the formulas specified in the Federal grant programs and the existing WisDOT-SEWRPC "3C" agreement.
+With respect to the proposed 2020 regional transportation planning program, the projects are proposed to be funded by FHWA, WisDOT, and SEWRPC on a shared basis, reflecting that these highway and public transit planning efforts should be shared in accordance with the formulas specified in the Federal grant programs and the existing WisDOT-SEWRPC "3C" agreement.
 Other transportation tasks include WisDOT traffic forecasting which is funded by Wisconsin Department of Transportation monies.

-With respect to the proposed 2019 regional water quality planning program, the projects are proposed to be funded jointly by the Regional Planning Commission, the Milwaukee Metropolitan Sewerage District and local units of government through planning agreements, and the Wisconsin Department of Natural Resources.
+With respect to the proposed 2020 regional water quality planning program, the projects are proposed to be funded jointly by the Regional Planning Commission, the Milwaukee Metropolitan Sewerage District and local units of government through planning agreements, and the Wisconsin Department of Natural Resources.

-The proposed 2019 floodplain management planning program includes a variety of tasks funded primarily by the Commission and by the local communities concerned through contract agreements.
+The proposed 2020 floodplain management planning program includes a variety of tasks funded jointly by the Commission, the Milwaukee Metropolitan Sewerage District and by the local communities concerned through contract agreements.
 No Federal funding is involved except for the Federal cost share by the U.S. Geological Survey for the operation of the continuing cooperative streamflow-gaging program.

-With respect to the proposed 2019 planning research program, the Demographic and Economic Data Research and Provision element and the Regional Base Mapping element is jointly funded by FHWA, WisDOT, and SEWRPC.
+With respect to the proposed 2020 planning research program, the Demographic and Economic Data Research and Provision element and the Regional Base Mapping element is jointly funded by FHWA, WisDOT, and SEWRPC.
 Other planning research projects such as the Transportation Related Environmental Inventories and the Remonumentation Assistance is funded by Wisconsin Department of Transportation monies.
+The 2020 Regional Aerial Orthophotography Program is funded jointly with Federal Highway Administration Surface Transportation Block Grant funds, the Commission, and local units of government through contract agreements.

-The various projects contained within the proposed 2019 community assistance planning program are proposed to be funded by SEWRPC and local units of government in the Region through planning agreements.
+The various projects contained within the proposed 2020 community assistance planning program are proposed to be funded by SEWRPC and local units of government in the Region through planning agreements.